mueller-physics/SIM-Collection/literature.md

 > microscopy._ Optics letters, 37(22):4603–4605, 2012. [doi:10.1364/OL.37.004603](https://doi.org/10.1364/OL.37.004603)

-## Multi-focal approaches
+## Multi-focal approaches: Diffractive elements <a name="building-multifocal-diffractive">

-* SIM with multi-focal detection, first paper combining the two, by Sara Abrahamsson:
+* SIM with multi-focal detection, first paper combining the two, by Sara Abrahamssom.
+This was build by adding her multi-focal detection (a lithographed diffractive element, see papers below) with a Zeiss Elysa (commercial) SIM.
 > Abrahamsson, Sara, Hans Blom, Ana Agostinho, Daniel C. Jans, Aurelie Jost, Marcel Müller, Linnea Nilsson et al.
 > _Multifocus structured illumination microscopy for fast volumetric super-resolution imaging._
 > Biomedical optics express 8, no. 9 (2017): 4135-4140. [doi:10.1364/BOE.8.004135](https://doi.org/10.1364/BOE.8.004135)

-* The technology was introduced here ...
+* I would assume this is where the idea of producing a phase mask to create a multi-focal detection system started, but I am not completely certain:
 > Abrahamsson, Sara, Satoru Usawa, and Mats Gustafsson.
 > _A new approach to extended focus for high-speed high-resolution biological microscopy._
 >  In Three-Dimensional and Multidimensional Microscopy: Image Acquisition and Processing XIII, vol. 6090, p.
 60900N.
 >  International Society for Optics and Photonics, 2006. [doi:10.1117/12.647022](https://doi.org/10.1117/12.647022)

-* ... published here ...
+* This is the main publication featuring the principle...
 > Abrahamsson, Sara, Jiji Chen, Bassam Hajj, Sjoerd Stallinga, Alexander Y. Katsov, Jan Wisniewski,
 > Gaku Mizuguchi et al. _Fast multicolor 3D imaging using aberration-corrected multifocus microscopy._
 > Nature methods 10, no. 1 (2013): 60.  [doi:10.1038/nmeth.2277](https://doi.org/10.1038/nmeth.2277)

-* ... and thoroughly described here
+* ... and this paper has nice details on how the elements are actually created, and how to circumvent the problem of chromatic aberration
 > Abrahamsson, Sara, Rob Ilic, Jan Wisniewski, Brian Mehl, Liya Yu, Lei Chen, Marcelo Davanco et al.
 > _Multifocus microscopy with precise color multi-phase diffractive optics applied in functional neuronal imaging._
 >  Biomedical optics express 7, no. 3 (2016): 855-869. [doi:10.1364/BOE.7.000855](https://doi.org/10.1364/BOE.7.000855)

+## Multi-focal approaches: Changing the detection path length <a name="building-multifocal-pathlength">

 * The 'beam splitter' approach, changing optical path length, here applied to SOFI...
 > Geissbuehler, Stefan, Azat Sharipov, Aurélien Godinat, Noelia L. Bocchio, Patrick A. Sandoz, Anja Huss, Nickels A. Jensen et al.